Chandraprakash-03/senderwolf/README.md

 # senderwolf

-> 🐺 The simplest way to send emails from your terminal — via Gmail or any SMTP.
+> 🐺 Standalone SMTP library - send emails without nodemailer or any third-party SMTP dependencies.

-**Senderwolf** is a tiny email-sending tool with both **CLI** and **JS support**.
+**Senderwolf** is a lightweight email-sending tool with both **CLI** and **JS support**.
-It lets you send HTML/text emails with attachments using Gmail SMTP or other providers.
+Built with native Node.js modules, it sends HTML/text emails with attachments using Gmail SMTP or any SMTP provider.

+**✨ v3.0.0 - Now completely standalone!** No more nodemailer dependency - pure Node.js implementation.

 ---